How to Choose the Right Sorority

 - Would I enjoy participating in past events?

 Don't let yourself get caught up in this stage.
 View it as a way to get acquainted with the different sororities so that when you meet them, you'll have some idea about each.
-The idea is to get your toes wet; don't allow any restrictions here.
+The idea is to get your toes wet and gather information; don't allow any restrictions here.

 2. Impressions and Personalities